FiFriK915/AternosTelegramBot/README.md

+- ![#f03c15] THIS BOT IS NOT RELEVANT!
+ATERNOS HAS MADE DRASTIC CHANGES TO ITS API!
+THIS SOLUTION NO LONGER WORKS\RELEVANT `#f03c15`

 # Aternos Telegram Bot on aiogram 3.0.0b8 and python_aternos 3.0.0

 # With this bot, you can start, stop and restart the server, view the list of players, the memory used in your telegram bot